 That’s a total of about $100.
 If you went with thrift store goods you’d make a killing though and could likely build a kit for less than half of this.
 Used washcloths aren’t as good as organic IMO, but still a greener choice.
 Also, you’ll have to pay to wash your wipes.
 However, as noted in the cloth napkin costs post, it’s only about $8 per year to wash a ton of napkins.
 When compared to gas costs to get disposables, it pretty much evens out.

 $835.00 on average – Now, if you use wipes longer you’ll save more.
-One reusable baby wipes kit will last forever.
+One reusable baby wipes kit will last for years.
 For sure it would see you through two or three babies.
 For example, I’m STILL using old washcloths from Cedar’s reusable baby wipe kit now, to clean with.
 It’s been almost ten years and the wipes are just now starting to die off.
-Cloth lasts forever.

 IF you have two kids you’d save almost $1,700.
 A nice college fund starter or a ton of organic apples.
 Plus, let’s not forget all those resources you’ll save due to NOT buying over-packaged toss-away baby wipes.